camchenry/boon/README.md

 ```

 Without a target specified, this will build a `.love` file and put it in the `release` directory.
 This is shorthand for `boon build <dir> --target love`

+It is possible to build all targets simultaneously by passing `all` as the target, for example, `boon build . --target all`.

 #### Building for Windows